What Is a California Restraining Order and How Does It Work?

 -

-What if the respondent doesn’t show up?
+What if the respondent does not appear?

 Conclusion